javascript-tutorial/en.javascript.info/1-js/07-object-properties/02-property-accessors/article.md

 The first kind is *data properties*.
 We already know how to work with them.
 All properties that we've been using until now were data properties.

 The second type of property is something new.
 It's an *accessor property*.
-They are essentially functions that execute on getting and setting a value but look like regular properties to an external code.
+They are essentially functions that execute on getting and setting a value, but look like regular properties to an external code.

 ## Getters and setters